AIA, LEED AP BD+C

 Andy joined Mahlum in 2015 and serves as project architect for healthcare and K-12 projects.
 He has experience across a broad range of medical projects with particular expertise in design, medical planning and project coordination with all stakeholders.
 Andy strives to incorporate research and user engagement into the design process, and he’s passionate about architecture’s vital role in helping to improve health and well-being for the users and our communities.
 He also encourages Mahlum’s various studios to collaborate and share ideas, plus pulls in community members and experts to engage the office about a variety of topics.

 Andy has a Master of Architecture from the University of Kansas.
-He is a registered architect in Washington and a LEED Accredited Professional.
+He is a registered architect in Washington is EDAC certified, and is a LEED Accredited Professional.

 “I am driven by my instinct to create order and serenity within an increasingly chaotic and dislocated world.
 I do that by re-connecting to the diversity of Mother Nature’s gifts, the seasons and the cycles of life.
 My favorite activity: forest bathing – any season, any location.”

-Working across all studios in the firm in her role as Design Partner, Anne continually challenges teams to question deeply and listen intently to support the firm’s goal of creating healthy and sustainable spaces for their clients and the communities they serve.
+Working across all studios in the firm in her role as a Senior Principal and Director of Design, Anne continually challenges teams to question deeply and listen intently to support the firm’s goal of creating healthy and sustainable spaces for their clients and the communities they serve.

 Under her leadership, Mahlum was recognized with the 2014 American Institute of Architects Northwest and Pacific Region (AIA NWPR) Firm Award.